Maison-de-la-Simulation/heraclespp/README.md

 The executable can be found in the directory `build/src/nova++`.

-The execution needs an input file and is done with the following command in the `build` directory:
+The execution needs an input file and is done with the following command:

 ```bash
 ./../bin/nova++ ../inputs/shock_tube.ini